RecipesLearn

 Packer Cut Brisket: Packaging and Terminology Explained

-The term “packer cut” brisket simply means a whole, untrimmed brisket.
+The term “packer cut” brisket refers to a whole, untrimmed brisket.

 The People who prepare your meat for retail sale are technically Butchers but in the industry they’re called “Meat Packers.”